About Us

 pp555fd7c1.gif

 We have had continuing conversations about compost making.
 We have been composting for years and are still learning!
-One of the ‘services’ we offered to our customers was the disposal of garden rubbish, both the ‘compostable’ stuff like soft prunings and grass mowings, and the harder ‘twiggy’ stuff, which we put through our shredder.
+One of the ‘services’ we offer to our customers is the disposal of garden rubbish, both the ‘compostable’ stuff like soft prunings and grass mowings, and the harder ‘twiggy’ stuff, which we put through our shredder.
+We re-started offering this service in 2014.
 The shredded, woody stuff is very good as a weed-suppressing mulch between our fruit bushes and on the paths between the strawberries.
-We tried spreading them on old carpet to stop the shreddings disappearing into the mud, but found that weed seeds germinated in the mulch and rooted down into the carpet!
-So, we carried on, but without the carpet – at least that made the weeding easier!
-Now Steve and Lin are in charge, they are not offering the same service – theyr’e too busy!
+At first, we tried spreading them on old carpet to stop the shreddings disappearing into the mud, but found that weed seeds germinated in the mulch and rooted down into the carpet!
+So, we have carried on, but without the carpet – at least that made the weeding easier!

 The Compost Experiment